peter88213/nvhelp-de/source/preparations.rst

    icon.
 This works if a document containing headings is loaded.

    .. figure:: _images/preparations03.png
-      :alt: LibreOffice Writer screenshot
+      :alt: LibreOffice Writer Screenshot

-      LibreOffice Writer screenshot: The red "O" indicates the icon to click on.
+      LibreOffice Writer Screenshot: The red "O" indicates the icon to click on.

 Das Aussehen des Manuskripts anpassen